MichaelCrowcroft/sleeper-draft/readme.md

 - Ensure the server is running: `php artisan serve` (default port 8000)
 - Verify reachability with `health_check` via `tools/call`
 - If you see cache-related issues, consider running `php artisan config:clear` and retry
+- For authentication issues, verify your token is valid and has the `mcp:access` ability
+- Check that your Sleeper username is connected in Settings → Sleeper
-- For production, add auth/rate limiting middleware in `config/mcp-server.php`
+- For production, authentication and rate limiting are configured in `config/mcp-server.php`
+- If tools don't auto-detect your user, try the unauthenticated approach with explicit parameters

 ## License